Neppord/blog/wiki/category-theory-basics.md

 ### Morphisms

 Morphisms are a relationship between Objects, it can be a mapping like a function but it does not have to be.
-A counter example is `>=` which also can be a valid Morphism (in a specific category).
+A counter example is `>=` which is a valid Morphism (in some categories).

 Morphisms are also sometimes called arrows and are also written like a arrow `->`.
 This is probably where the lambda arrow comes from in languages like java and javascript.